nirnaor/yonti/client/README.md

 # Yonti

-Yonti is a memory game for students.
-It is intended to help students memory phrases befor their tests.
+The app is a standard [Marionette](http://marionettejs.com/) application.

 Build the package
 ```sh